Astrophysical Tests of Dark Matter Self-Interactions: Observations of SIDM phenomenology

 To develop intuition about whether a convergence power spectrum measurements could be used to distinguish between CDM and SIDM, Ref.~\cite{Rivero:2017mao} developed a general formalism to compute from first principles the power spectrum of the convergence field for different populations of subhalos.
 It was shown here that the power spectrum can be mainly described by three quantities: a low-k amplitude, that depends on the subhalo abundance and on specific statistical moments of the subhalo mass function; on a turnover (intermediate) scale, that probes the truncation radius of the largest subhalos in the system; and on the small-scale slope, that probes the subhalo inner density profile.
 This latter property appears key to distinguish SIDM from CDM since a population of cored subhalos shows a small-scale ($\gtrsim 100$ kpc$^{-1}$) power spectrum slope that is much steeper than that of a population of truncated NFW subhalos (going as $1/k^8$ as opposed to the $1/k^4$).
 These findings were confirmed numerically in Refs.~\cite{Rivero:2018bcd,Brennan:2018jhq}, where it was also noted that one could in principle detect the presence of both self-interaction and of a cutoff in the subhalo mass function by measuring the amplitude and slope of the convergence power spectrum on scales $k\sim$ 1-10 kpc$^{-1}$.
 These conclusions did not, however, take into account the possible impact of subhalo core collapse.
 Ref.~\cite{Cyr-Racine:2018htu} performed a detailed forecast for the sensitivity of current and future observations to the convergence power spectrum (see Fig.~\ref{fig:pksub}).
-There, it was found that even deep space-based images at optical wavelengths are likely not sufficient to distinguish between CDM and SIDM, although the possible presence of a mass function cutoff could be detectable.
+There, it was found that even deep space-based images at optical wavelengths are likely not sufficient to distinguish between CDM and SIDM (in the absence of core-collapse), although the possible presence of a mass function cutoff could be detectable.
 Higher resolution interferometric data are likely to be required to distinguish SIDM from CDM.
-So far, only an upper bound \cite{Bayer:2018vhy} on the convergence power spectrum has been measured.
+So far, only an upper bound \cite{Bayer:2018vhy} on the convergence power spectrum has been measured. {In the presence of core-collapse, where the inner slopes of collapsed halos can significantly steeper, even compared to CDM, the work of \cite{Dhanasingham:2022nox,Dhanasingham:2023thg} indicates that higher-order statistics of the convergence map can be used to disting among different scenarios of core-collapsing SIDM, core-forming SIDM, and warm dark matter models; a conclusion which is amplified by the ability to separate line-of-sight from lens-plane structure in the signal.}